 Everyone wants to be respected, that means you respect your partner’s time, their character, heart and most importantly, their trust.
 Name calling, belittling or just being downright mean, are frustrating things to deal with for everyone, especially when it’s coming from the person who’s supposed to love you.

 Oh, yeah! we’re covering that too.
 Sex as an expression of love creates intimacy, closeness and strengthens the bond between couples.
-Life is full of mortgage payments, parent-teacher conferences, flat tires, and burnt meals, but sex is a way to escape the mundane.
+Life is full of mortgage payments, parent-teacher conferences, flat tires, and burnt meals, but sex is a way to escape the mundane and reconnect with each other.

 Of course all couples have arguments, but forgetting to put the cap back on the toothpaste, or leaving slippers by the couch are not things to get nuclear about.
 We’re not saying to overlook lazy or habitual bad habits, although if it’s not worth a battle, then leave it alone.
 Life is tough enough already, don’t make it harder by sweating the small stuff.